310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Around the building is some sort of training ground… This may sound like an exaggeration, but it sort of looks like a military facility.

 Ah, yes, I am aware of that.
 I have not forgotten that there are US military bases in Okinawa, so I will be extra careful not to trend anywhere close to them and risk myself.
+{% endbubble %}

+{% bubble Shinobu smilesoft %}
 There is no need to worry.
 When we were in Okinawa for the SS qualifying rounds, I had already mastered the geography and other various details about the region.

 Indeed, I will not take any chances.
 I shall simply observe the situation, as we will be conducting a thorough investigation tomorrow.
 {% endbubble %}

-{% bubble Shinobu serious %}
+{% bubble Shinobu idle %}
 Yes… This would have been easier if we managed to make contact with Tetora-kun through HoldHands or something, but we have not gotten any response for some reason.

 Ah, no, actually… I can see a glimpse of someone who looks like Tetora-kun through the window of the building, and he seems to be doing rather well.

 For some reason, he is leaning back on his chair with his legs propped up on an expensive-looking desk—
+{% endbubble %}

+{% bubble Shinobu curious %}
 Is that really Tetora-kun…?
 He seems unusually different somehow…

 Mhm.
 Regardless, I can assure you that Tetora-kun is alive and well.
 Although, I don’t know why he’s refusing all contact with us.

 It does not help that we have no knowledge of Tetora-kun’s current situation, either.

-I tried to gather some information about Crimson Production from locals on the way, but it appears that there is not much information known to anybody here, either.
+I tried to gather some information about this so-called “Crimson Production” from locals on the way, but it appears that there is not much information known to anybody here, either.
+{% endbubble %}

+{% bubble Shinobu srsthinking %}
 Apparently, it used to be a well-established entertainment agency in Okinawa, but there has been little to no activity in recent years.

 Indeed, it is as you say — Despite this, they have built a new building, and the land around here is apparently all owned by Crimson Production.